-The Department of Economic Development will administer the $16 million allocated to the Workforce Retraining Initiative.
-The program will be ran through Nebraska community colleges; individuals who have lost employment as a result of COVID-19 will be invited to apply to the community colleges for financial aid.
+The Department of Economic Development allocated $16 million to the Workforce Retraining Initiative.
+The program ran through Nebraska community colleges; individuals who have lost employment as a result of COVID-19 were invited to apply to the community colleges for financial aid.

-You can read more about the Workforce Retraining Initiative here.
+You can read more about the Workforce Retraining Initiative here, but applications have closed

-The Governor also announced a $40 million rural broadband grant which will provide connectivity to unserved and underserved communities in Nebraska.
+The Governor announced a $40 million rural broadband grant to provide connectivity to unserved and underserved communities in Nebraska.
 Broadband service providers are eligible to apply in communities in which the majority of residents do not have access to or the ability to subscribe to broadband service with a minimum of 25 Mbps download and 3 Mbps upload.
-The grant is to be used to provide service to eligible community meeting certain standards.
+Grant were to be used to provide service to eligible community meeting certain standards.
 The project must be completed by December 30, 2020.
-The application period opens June 22, 2020 and ends July 2, 2020.

-You can read more about the Rural Broadband Grant here.
+You can read more about the Rural Broadband Grant here, but applications have closed.

 Gallup Business Leadership Training Grant

-You can read more about the Gallup Leadership Training Grant here.
+You can read more about the Gallup Leadership Training Grant here, but applications have closed.

 A printable version of this information can be found by clicking HERE.